zhengchangsulab/A-genome-assebmly-and-annotation-pipeline/README.md

 # Step 6
 Get the primary annotation results.\
 You need to copy the parameter.txt from the examples to your own work directory and revise it to indicate the path of your following files:\
-Your genome\
+1) Your genome\
-Reference CDS isoforms and their corresponding genes’ name\
+2) Reference CDS isoforms and their corresponding genes’ name\
-Splign output from reference CDS and RNA-seq data\
+3) Splign output from reference CDS and RNA-seq data\
-Bed file of the genome region not supported by Illumina paired-end sequencing reads\
+4) Bed file of the genome region not supported by Illumina paired-end sequencing reads\
-Non-coding RNA prediction result\
+5) Non-coding RNA prediction result\
-Minimum open reading frame length of RNA-unique genes (we recommend 300bp)\
+6) Minimum open reading frame length of RNA-unique genes (we recommend 300bp)\
-Minimum score of Splign output from RNA-seq data (we recommend 0.985 when RNA-seq data are from the same species).\
+7) Minimum score of Splign output from RNA-seq data (we recommend 0.985 when RNA-seq data are from the same species).\
-We used the following commands:
+After preparing the parameter.txt file, we used the following commands:

 annotation.pip